KLWS-Affiliate-Program/KLWS_Affiliate_Resources/Promotion_Logs/README.md

 ## Support
 If you need any assistance or have questions about the program, please contact our affiliate support team on [Whatsapp](https://wa.me/message/3IE3FXO3INXHM1).

-Thank you for being part of our Affiliate Referral Success Program.
+Thank you for being part of our Affiliate Program.
 Your efforts and insights are invaluable to our community!